Spirituality

 Non-Attachment

-Exploration and release of post-ceremony rigidity or evangelism (e.g. "This is the most enlightened path" or "Anyone not on this path is missing out on their own awakening" or "I'm totally healed now" or "I'm meant to be a shaman")
+Exploration and release of post-experience rigidity, grandiosity, or evangelism (e.g. "This is the most enlightened path" or "Anyone not on this path is missing out on their own awakening" or "I'm fully healed now" or "I'm meant to be a shaman")

-Recognition that there are many sacred paths to help us evolve as human beings—and that plant medicine work is only one among them—not inherently the highest or most appropriate for everyone
+Recognition that there are many sacred paths through which human beings seek healing, meaning, transformation, and connection—and that no single practice, philosophy, or modality is inherently the highest or most appropriate for everyone

 "You must learn to let go of everything—even the authority of Divine Revelation!"